Dave Stephens (runner)

-Dave Stephens (born 11 November 1928) is an Australian former long-distance runner and local identity in Carlton, Victoria who competed in the 1956 Summer Olympics.
+Dave Stephens (11 November 1928 – 5 November 2024) was an Australian long-distance runner and local identity in Carlton, Victoria who competed in the 1956 Summer Olympics.
 Stephens was known during his career as The Flying Milkman for his milk delivery round in West Footscray.

 Early career

 Stephens attended Williamstown High School, and while in first form in 1941 he failed to qualify for his house sports team.
 After dedicating himself to track events, he became school champion in four years.
 Still largely unknown in 1953, Stephens competed in the athletics competition of the 4th World Festival of Youth and Students in Bucharest, Romania, aiming to meet and learn the training regime of Emil Zatopek.
 The two formed a friendship, and Stephens trained with Zatopek for several days in Prague, Czechoslovakia before returning to Melbourne.
 He continued implementing these training lessons at home, and began achieving world-class times over distances of 3 and 6 miles.